SOX Compliance and Its Importance in Blockchain & Fintech

 SOX Compliance applies to all publicly traded companies in the United States as well as wholly-owned subsidiaries and foreign companies that are publicly traded and do business in the United States.
 SOX also regulates accounting firms that audit companies that must comply with SOX.
 Further, it is important to note that although SOX does not apply to private companies but if the private companies plan an Initial Public Offering (IPO) should also prepare to comply with SOX before they go public.

-Companies should review their Cloud Risk Assessments and Cloud Risk Management practices every 3 years, or whenever there are any significant changes to the workplace, security controls, policies, and processes.
+Companies should review their Cloud Risk Assessments and Cloud Risk Management practices every 3 years or whenever there are significant changes to security controls, workplace, policies, or processes.

 VISTA InfoSec LLC,347 Fifth Ave,